fileops/swmmNode/README.md

-# swmmReact-ops info
+# swmmNode info

-swmmreact-ops is a TypeScript package for performing operations on EPA-SWMM files via Node.js or through websites built with swmmReact.
+swmmNode is a TypeScript package for performing operations on EPA-SWMM files via Node.js or through websites built with swmmReact, swmmVue or swmmLink.

 ## How to link to your project

 Use npm to install swmmreact-ops into your projects:
 ```
-npm install swmmreact-ops
+npm install swmm-node
 ```
 ## Core functions

-Some of the core functions of swmmreact-ops are detailed below:
+Some of the core elements of swmmNode are detailed below:

-### Load a .out file into memory
+### swmmOut

-load_out(filename): Loads a .out file into memory.
+swmmOut(ArrayBuffer): Creates an interactive class instance for .out files.